Melthizar/TopDown/README.md

-# TopDown: React + PixiJS + FastAPI Game Skeleton
+# Stardew Valley Style Game – Phaser.js + FastAPI

 ## Overview
-This project is a modern, code-only 2D tile engine and game skeleton.
-It uses:
+This project is a modern, code-driven 2D tile-based game inspired by Stardew Valley and classic RPGs.

-- **Frontend:** React + PixiJS (TypeScript)
+- **Frontend:** Phaser.js (TypeScript, Vite)
-- **Backend:** FastAPI (Python)
+- **Backend:** FastAPI (Python, for AI/LLM, world logic, and persistence)
-- **Assets:** All your original images and tiles are preserved in asset folders.
+- **Assets:** All original images and tiles are preserved in the assets/public folders.

-No visual editors are required.
+No visual editors are required for the frontend.
 All logic, rendering, and AI integration is done in code.

 ---